 We may be unable to anticipate changes in our customer requirements for our cannabis that could make our existing technology obsolete.
-Our success will depend, in part, on our ability to continue to enhance our existing technologies, develop new technology that addresses the increasing sophistication and varied needs of the market, and respond to technological advances and emerging industry standards and practices on a timely and cost-effective basis.
+Our success will depend, in part, on our ability to continue to enhance our existing technological advances and emerging industry standards and practices on a timely and cost-effective basis.
 Although we are committed to researching and developing new markets and products and improving existing products, there can be no assurances that such research and market development activities will prove profitable or that the resulting markets and/or products, if any, will be commercially viable or successfully produced and marketed.
 The development of our proprietary technology entails significant technical and business risks, and may require significant continuing costs, development efforts and third-party commitments.
 We may not be successful in using new technologies or exploiting niche markets effectively or adapting our cannabis business to evolving customer or medical requirements or preferences or emerging industry standards.
 This may have a material adverse effect on our business, prospects, financial condition, results of operations and cash flows.